aspiringsecurity/Transport/README.md

 Advertisers: Customers/driver demographics will be available.

 Fleet customers: fleet performance, compare against competition.

+# Architecture

+Data DAO for Monitoring, Incident Management, preserving vital data;  Decentralized NFT voting system for contract work by service providers, Votes are uploaded to IPFS with the most recent vote linking to one before, Creating an NFT on the for NFC tags of vehicles.

 # Polkadot, Ink Smart Contracts and Intel oneAPI toolkit